REVS: Unlearning Sensitive Information in Language Models via Rank Editing in the Vocabulary Space

 Motivation

-Large language models (LLMs) risk inadvertently memorizing and divulging sensitive or personally identifiable information (PII) seen in their training data, causing privacy concerns.
+Language models risk inadvertently memorizing and divulging sensitive or personally identifiable information (PII) seen in their training data, causing privacy concerns.
 Current approaches to address this issue involve costly dataset scrubbing or model filtering through unlearning and model editing, which can be bypassed through extraction attacks.

 Figure 1 from the paper